Meteorite Recognition

 Anyone who thinks that they may have found a meteorite is encouraged to take their find to a museum or university department with expertise in geology, astronomy or related branches natural history, for verification.
 Although the proportion of "found" samples that turn out to be meteorites is usually small, less than one in a hundred, the "treasure" is sometimes notable for other reasons, which probably made the sample sufficiently unusual to attract the finder's eye and awaken a sense of curiosity.
 As a caveat, novice finders of potential meteorites should study the cautionary tale of Randy Korotev, of Washington University in St. Louis.

-Here are five modern books which offer distinct, informative introductions to meteorites and related topics, including tektites and impact events.
+Here are some modern books which offer distinct, informative introductions to meteorites and related topics, including tektites and impact events.

 References